 a form of healing

 It’s almost as if the artist takes on the healing process.
 Mending what was broken.
-Working 30 + years on the pediatrics floor at Cape Fear Valley Hospital in Fayetteville, NC my mamma is a healer as well.
+My mama is a healer as well, working 30 + years on the pediatrics floor at Cape Fear Valley Hospital in Fayetteville, NC.
 While she was taking care of her little patients, my dad called me to see what I was up to.
 I mentioned I was staring at a canvas I had stretched and was trying to figure out what to paint on it.
 He then asked if I would do a painting of our dog and cat, who had recently passed away in the last year or so.
-Ecstatic to paint for my mamma, the image flashed into my mind and I set to work, telling him to text me any photos he had for reference.
+Ecstatic to paint for my mama, the image flashed into my mind and I set to work, telling him to text me any photos he had for reference.

 The flowers with ribbon came from a design on an old handkerchief.